HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="structured-data-usage-by-year-mobile.png",
-  caption="Structured data usage by year on mobile", description="Bar chart showing RDFa was used on 61% of mobile pages in 2021 and 62% in 2022, Open Graph on 57% and 59% respectively, Twitter on 37% and 40%, JSON-LD on 34% and 37%, Microdata on 25% and 25%, Facebook on 8% and 8%, Dublin Core and Microformats on 1% in both years, and finally microformats2 on 0% in both years.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=1720156114&format=interactive", sheets_gid="560419533",
+  caption="Structured data usage by year on mobile.", description="Bar chart showing RDFa was used on 61% of mobile pages in 2021 and 62% in 2022, Open Graph on 57% and 59% respectively, Twitter on 37% and 40%, JSON-LD on 34% and 37%, Microdata on 25% and 25%, Facebook on 8% and 8%, Dublin Core and Microformats on 1% in both years, and finally microformats2 on 0% in both years.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=1720156114&format=interactive", sheets_gid="560419533",